Dear ,

 It's not a hard thing for anyone to remember.
 But it means the world to hear it said out loud, and bears repeating - during NAIDOC Week, and year-round.

-Yours in the fight, Madison Howarth Online Learning Manager, Future Women
+Online Learning Manager, Future Women